-When expecting the delivery of a shipping container, it is important to ensure that you have prepared the ground ready for your container.
+When expecting the delivery of a shipping container, it is important to ensure that you have prepared the ground ready.
 This process is commonly referred to as “Groundworks” and entails preparing the ground for the delivery or installation of a container.

 What base does the container need to have?

-Unlike the building of a home or larger scaled construction, a shipping container base is easy to set.
-We strongly advise the container to be sited on a hard standing as, if the container was placed on soft ground, including freshly laid tarmac, the container may sink.
+Unlike the building of a home or larger scaled construction, a unit base is easy to set.
+We strongly advise it to be sited on a hard standing as, if it was placed on soft ground, including freshly laid tarmac, it may sink.
 Due to their size and manufacturing, it can only take a couple of mms for the doors to rack and make them more difficult to open – which can lead to issues when using the container for its initial application.

-You won’t require a hard-standing base for the full dimensions of the container, just the 4 corners.
+You won’t require a hard-standing base for the full dimensions, just the 4 corners.
 We strongly advise using 2×2 concrete slabs or railway sleepers to create a solid foundation for these corners.

 Does the ground need to be level?